ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservices.md

 **Important**: After the Fortinet on IBM Cloud service is installed successfully, you can manage and configure firewall rules for the FSA from the FortiGate console.
-You must ensure that the FSA firewall rules are defined to allow outbound HTTPS (TCP port 443) communications that are initiated by management components such as the IBM CloudDriver virtual machine or Zerto Virtual Manager to communicate with the external management database on IBM Bluemix over the Internet.
+You must ensure that the FSA firewall rules are defined to allow outbound HTTPS (TCP port 443) communications that are initiated by management components such as the IBM CloudDriver virtual machine or Zerto Virtual Manager to communicate with the external management database on IBM Bluemix over the internet.
 The outbound HTTPS (TCP port 443) communications originate from the public IP address of the management services VMware NSX Edge Services Gateway (ESG) in your instance.

 When the removal of the service is completed successfully, you are notified by email, and the service is removed from the **Installed Services** tab.

-**Attention**: You are billed until the end of the SoftLayer® billing cycle for the removed services.
+**Attention**: You are billed until the end of the IBM Bluemix Infrastructure (SoftLayer) billing cycle for the removed services.

 ## Related links